joaovdev/EventosUI/README.md

 # EventosUI

 An implementation of a simple calendar using the [FullCalendar.io](https://fullcalendar.io/) library for angular.
-[Here's my project's RESTful api made in .net core.](https://github.com/joaovdev/EventosAPI)
+[Here's this project's RESTful api made in .net core.](https://github.com/joaovdev/EventosAPI)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.